bedita/docs/source/endpoints/objects.rst

 .. http:get:: /objects

-    It return a collection of objects:
+    It returns a collection of objects:

     * if called with ``id`` query string parameter the response will contain a collection of the objects requested
     * else it returns a paginated list of objects that are descendants of the